Five Day Trips from Brasov You Should Take

 If you go by car, start your day early morning and stop first at the Bear Sanctuary from Zarnesti, the largest in Europe, a true haven for bears saved from cruel captivity conditions.
 Book your visit a couple of days before if you’re visiting in winter time, the number of visitors is limited to disturb as less as possible the wild animals living in the sanctuary.

 Half-way between Brasov and Sibiu, Cincu is a more off the beaten track destination, the perfect escape in rural Transylvania.
 Cincu will surprise you with its impressive 13th-century Romanesque basilica, one of the largest in Transylvania, and its architecture that resembles more of a small town than a village.

 Until the Second World War, Cincu was a prosperous community, a solid tradition since the medieval centuries when the village had important political and administrative powers.
 Take your time to discover the village, rent a bike and visit also Cincsor, the neighboring village and its 14th century fortified church.
-For the best views of the village and Fagaras Mountains, bike towards Agnita.
+For the best views of the village and Fagaras Mountains, bike or drive towards Agnita.

 Tour the medieval fortresses

 The medieval fortresses of Transylvania were once the first and most important defensive structure of this region that was hundreds of years ago constantly attacked by the Ottomans on their way to Central Europe.
 Most of them were completely destroyed, while others survived sieges, earthquakes, fires and ruin.
-Taking a one day trip from Brasov is maybe the best way to see some of the most famous fortresses in Transylvania: Rasnov, Bran and Rupea.
+Taking day trips from Brasov is maybe the best way to see some of the most famous fortresses in Transylvania: Rasnov, Bran and Rupea.

 Start with Rasnov and Bran, both built in the 14th century by the Saxon colonists, and continue with Rupea, the snail-shaped fortress that rises on an abrupt basalt rock half-way between Brasov and Sighisoara.